-These unconsolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as issued by International Accounting standards Board (IASB) and adopted by European Commission.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as issued by International Accounting standards Board (IASB) and adopted by European Commission.

-These financial statements have been prepared on unconsolidated basis as required by Bulgarian Accountancy Act.
-These unconsolidated financial statements should be read in conjunction with the consolidated financial statements which were approved by the Management Board of the Bank on February 18, 2011.
+These financial statements have been prepared on consolidated basis as required by Bulgarian Accountancy Act.
+They are approved by the Management Board of the Bank on February 18, 2011.
 Whenever deemed necessary for comparison reasons, certain positions in prior year financial statements have been reclassified.